Skip to content

 Almost every 3371 fix involves this one file.
 Understanding what it does makes the fix procedures clearer and the recurring-error patterns easier to recognize.

-• What it is
+What it is

 qbregistration.dat is the file QuickBooks uses to store its product registration and license validation data.
 Every time QuickBooks starts, it reads this file to confirm the installation is licensed.
 If the file is missing, corrupted, or unreadable, license validation fails — producing Error 3371.

-• Where it lives
+Where it lives

-Modern QuickBooks versions store it at: C:\ProgramData\Intuit\Entitlement Client\v8.
+Modern QuickBooks versions store it at C:\ProgramData\Intuit\Entitlement Client\v8.
 Older versions use \v6 or \v3.
 The ProgramData folder is hidden by default — type the path directly into File Explorer’s address bar or enable “Show hidden items” first.

-• Why it gets damaged
+Why it gets damaged

-Common damage paths: forced shutdown while QuickBooks was writing to it; antivirus software quarantining or modifying it; Windows updates changing the permissions on its containing folder; hardware changes invalidating its content; accidental manual deletion.
+Common damage paths: a forced shutdown while QuickBooks was writing to it; antivirus software quarantining or modifying it; Windows updates changing the permissions on its containing folder; hardware changes invalidating its content; accidental manual deletion.
 The good news: QuickBooks can recreate it cleanly during reactivation.

 How to fix Error 3371 yourself.